grscheller/neovim-notes/README.md

 # Intermediate Level Vim Notes

-These notes are aimed at the beginning level Vim user desiring to "up their game" to become an intermediate level Vim user.
+These notes are where I document the information
+I learn about vi/vim/neovim.
+They probably will be most useful to intermediate level Vim users.

 I tried to put the MarkDown files linked below in an order that only relies on the gist of the